cse5462/lab-2/README.md

 - It is assumed that all numeric values received from the server will be in network order.
 - It is assumed that the IP addresses 0.0.0.0 and 255.255.255.255 are invalid remote server addresses to connect to as they are reserved values.
+- It is assumed that the ACK (file size) will be sent in one go such that it can be read all at once.

 **************
 | FTP SERVER |  By: Ben Nagel